xavierpriour/mailto-link/README.md

 2. Then it goes through all DOM elements with an `href` attribute starting with 'mailto:', and:
   1. reads all `data-ml-` attributes, and complete / override global options with their value
   2. then change the element to get the proper behavior (depending on the `action` option)

-  3. for redirect, rewrite the `href` attribute (and the `target` if requesting a new tab)
+For redirect, we rewrite the `href` attribute (and the `target` if requesting a new tab)

+For popup, we:

+1. add a non-visible div for the popup form
+2. load the popup form into that div with AJAX
+3. apply request parameters to the loaded form
-  4. for popup, add a non-visible div for the popup form, and an 'on click' action to toggle its visibility
+4. add an 'onClick' action to toggle form visibility

 ### Testing
+**work in progress**

 ### Contributing
 - (if needed, install git), fork the repo, clone your fork > see https://help.github.com/articles/fork-a-repo/